Versace family may consider sale option for growth

 He hired new staff after cutting a quarter of its 1,300-strong global workforce, revamped loss-making stores and expanded into fast-growing Asia, which now makes up over 40 percent of revenues.

-Versace has since returned to profit and on Thursday said it expected to hit its 2014 revenue target of 500 million euros ahead of schedule.
+Versace has since returned to profit and on Thursday said it expected to hit its 2014 revenue target of 500 million euros ($642 million) ahead of schedule.

 Debt has fallen to 25 million euros, around a third of the level at the end of 2009, excluding investments in new stores.